 My father and law partner, Lt Col (Ret) A.D.
 "Jake" Jacobson was one of those warriors.
-He served in the US Air Force for 24 years, rising from buck private (before the rank of Airman was used) to buck sergeant, selected for Officer Candidate School, was commissioned a Second Lieutenant, attended Radio Operator school, Navigator training and Undergraduate Pilot Training.
+He served in the US Air Force for 24 years, rising from buck private (before the rank of Airman was used) to buck sergeant, selected for the Aviation Cadet Program, was commissioned a Second Lieutenant, attended Radio Operator school, Navigator training and Undergraduate Pilot Training.
 He's one of a few Air Force officers entitled to wear three sets of wings.
 He retired as a Lieutenant Colonel in 1975.

 Dad volunteered to go to Vietnam.
 As he explained to my mom, "This is what they've trained me for.
 I can't not go."
 Mom, ever loyal and supportive, understood.
 So while she stayed in Tucson, AZ with me (8th grade) and my sister (9th grade), Dad spent all of 1970 flying combat missions over Vietnam, Laos and Cambodia in an F-4 Phantom II.
 134 combat missions.
 He got reassigned from Da Nang to 5th Air Force in Saigon after six months, but still went back regularly and flew combat missions.
 Five Air Medals, two Distinguished Flying Crosses, a Bronze Star.
 He made it home, though.